Toyota Vitz: Facelift

+Yaris TS / Vitz RS / Echo Sportivo

 Safety

 Euro NCAP crash tested the dual-airbag equipped XP10 series in 2000, rating the car 29 out of 37 for adult occupant protection, or four out of five stars.
 The pedestrian rating (pre-2002) is 13 points or two of out of four stars.
 In July 2004, ANCAP tested the XP10 with only a driver's airbag fitted, resulting in a 23.64 out of 37 grading, or three out of five stars.
 The 2010 edition of Monash University's Used Car Safety Ratings (UCSR), found that the XP10 provides a "poor" (two out of five stars) level of occupant safety protection in the event of an accident.

 Markets

 Asia

 The Japanese launch of the Vitz occurred on 13 January 1999, and along with the related Platz, was retailed through the Netz Stores.

 The Vitz "RS" was introduced in October 2000.
 The "RS" featured revised front and rear bumpers, a mesh grille, black-tinted headlamps, front fog lamps, side skirts and alloy wheels.
 Interior upgrades include, sports-oriented front seats, a leather-wrapped steering wheel, a leather and chrome gear shifter, and metallic door sill scuff plates.
 Two engines were available in the "RS", the 1.3-litre 84 hp 2NZ-FE and the 1.5-litre 110 hp 1NZ-FE.
 More powerful brakes and a firmer suspension calibration were also fitted to the "RS".

 The Phase 2 Vitz RS was also available in a turbocharged version modified by Toyota Racing Development (TRD) mainly for the domestic Japanese market, and outfitted with an IHI Rhf4 turbocharger with 0.5 bar boost.
 Produced in limited numbers, the TRD-tuned "RS" sported the 1.5-litre engine, and produced 148 hp and offered a 0–100 km/h time of 7.9 seconds.

 The Yaris was also sold in China as the Xiali Vizi from December 2002 to 2012, equipped with a 1.0 and 1.3-litre engine.